Early Onset Cataracts: Signs, Causes & Treatment

 A cataract forms when the clear lens inside your eye becomes opaque, scattering light and blurring vision.
 In early-onset cataracts, this clouding happens well before the typical age-related timeframe, sometimes even at birth.
 Left untreated, these premature cataracts can lead to glare sensitivity, muted colors, and progressive vision loss.

-Common Signs of Early Onset Cataracts
+Common Signs of Early-Onset Cataracts

 • Blurry or double vision that doesn’t clear with a new glasses prescription